MetaMask/metamask-mobile/app/component-library/components/FaviconAvatar/README.md

 # FaviconAvatar

-FaviconAvatar is an Image component that renders an icon that is provided in the form of an URL.
+FaviconAvatar is an Image component that renders an icon that is provided in the form of a URL.
 This component is based on the [BaseAvatar](../BaseAvatar/BaseAvatar.tsx) component.

 ## Props